cdurri/react-book-store-app/README.md

 └── src
     ├── App.css # Styles for your app.
 Feel free to customize this as you desire.
     ├── App.js # This is the root of your app.
 Contains static HTML right now.
+    ├── BooksList # This Functional component creates the view that contains the bookshelves and open search button ├── BookShelves # This Functional component creates the bookshelf container ├── BookShelf.js # This Functional component creates each bookshelf ├── Book.js # This Functional component creates the list of books on each shelf ├── BookShelfChanger.js # This Functional component creates the dropdown to change allow the user to move the book to another shelf
+    ├── OpenSearch.js # This Functional component is a button to redirect the user to the books search page ├── BooksSearch.js # This Functional component creates the view that contains the book search bar, books search close button and book search results
+    ├── BookSearchBar.js # This Functional component creates the search bar, which contains the close button and input search field
+    ├── BooksSearchClose.js # This Functional component redirects the user back to the books list view ├── BooksSeachInput.js # This Functional component receives a search term, which is use to try and retrieve search results
+    ├── BookSearchResults.js # This Functional component lists all the results that are retrieved from the user search input
     ├── App.test.js # Used for testing.
 Provided with Create React App.
 Testing is encouraged, but not required.
     ├── BooksAPI.js # A JavaScript API for the provided Udacity backend.
 Instructions for the methods are below.
     ├── icons # Helpful images for your app.
 Use at your discretion.